Pur3-MAlice/bear-minimum/README.md

 * I then used the devtools to simulate different screen sizes/devices from 320px up to 2200px in width.
 * In addition to this, I used the dev tools to simulate different products such as the iPhone XR, iPhone 12 Pro, Samsung Galaxy S8+, iPad Air, iPad Mini, Surface Pro 7 and Nest Hub.
 * I also got freinds and my partner to test the site on their own devices - Samsung, Dell Laptops, Self-built desktops and Apple products.
 ### ***Bugs and Fixes:***
 Below is a list of bugs I found during the development process.
 Alot of the bugs and fixes where minor enough that temporary editing in the devtools allowed me to find a quick and simple soultions to most of the bugs almost instantly.
 But here are a few that stumped me enough to write them down.
+1. **Intended Outcome** - All Images to appear on deployed site.
+    * ***Issue Found:***
+        * All bar one image actaully showed up on my deployed site when looking at it.
+    * ***Solution Used:***
+        * One issue I found after deployment is that some images were not loading through.
+All bar one which used the realtive file path starting with './'.
+I then changed all the images to this type of file path and made soem amendments to the file path names so they went to the right places - as some hadn't been updated and I had since moved things around.
 1. **Intended Outcome** - The Sign Up form central on the background image
     * ***Issue Found:***
         * I wanted to have the input form to be centralised over an image.
 However i ran into issues when trying to have the form flaot over the image whilst staying in the missle of the screen.
 It kept either flaoting below the image and making a gap between the image and the footer - or it was stuck to the top image .